tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This magically reinforced garment can be worn unobtrusively under regular clothing.
 It counts as light armor for attack penalties and its default AC bonus.
 Additionally, it has concealed dimensional pockets that can hold up to a backpack’s capacity without the weight.

 **Quirk:** Never on time, always late or early.

 ---

+#### Vestal Vestments

+_Recharge 11+:_ This armor has sacred texts sewn to its lining or inscribed upon its surface.
+When you cast a spell that increases the AC of you or an ally, increase this armor’s default AC bonus by +2 until the end of the battle.

+**Quirk:** Burns the dead.

+---